 The list of recyclable items continues to grow.
 Below is a current list of common household products that can be recycled.

 All numbered plastics

 Empty aerosol cans

 Green waste and used oil cannot be disposed of in your recycle container.
 Please contact your local customer service center for proper handling.

-**The Upper and Lower Desert cities are not accepting Styrofoam at this time.
+*The Upper and Lower Desert cities are only accepting foam packing blocks (such as the foam blocks that protect new televisions or computers) at this time.
 Please contact your local customer service center for more information.